Labs & Groups

 Faculty: Jessica Roberts

-Description: Research in this group focuses on the design of learning environments in a variety of contexts and content areas employing technology to mediate social and collaborative learning.
+Research in this group focuses on the design of learning environments in a variety of contexts and content areas employing technology to mediate social and collaborative learning.
 We draw on theories and methods from the Learning Sciences to investigate how people learn and how to design effective learning interactions.

-Faculty: Rosa Arriaga, Thomas Ploetz, Thad Starner
+Faculty: Rosa Arriaga, Thomas Ploetz, Thad Starner, Hyun Joo Oh, Josiah Hester, Alexander Adams

-Description: We are interested in ubiquitous computing (ubicomp) and the research issues involved in building and evaluating ubicomp applications and services that impact our lives.
+We are interested in ubiquitous computing (ubicomp) and the research issues involved in building and evaluating ubicomp applications and services that impact our lives.
 Much of our work is situated in settings of everyday activity, such as the classroom, the office, and the home.
-Our research focuses on several topics that include automated capture and access to live experiences, context-aware computing, applications and services in the home, natural interaction, software architecture, technology policy, security and privacy issues, and technology for individuals with special needs.
+Our research focuses on several topics including, automated capture and access to live experiences, context-aware computing, applications and services in the home, natural interaction, software architecture, technology policy, security and privacy issues, and technology for individuals with special needs.

 Faculty: Andrea Grimes Parker

-Description: The Wellness Technology Lab examines how interactive and social computing technologies can be used to address issues of social justice and health equity.
+The Wellness Technology Lab examines how interactive and social computing technologies can be used to address issues of social justice and health equity.

-Faculty: Rebecca (Beki) E. Grinter
+Faculty: Beki Grinter

-Description: In the last decade, computing has left the office and entered people's domestic and recreational lives.
+In the last decade, computing has left the office and entered people's domestic and recreational lives.
 Consequently, computing affects our lives, shaping not just how we work, but also how we play.
-Moreover, computing potentially allows individuals to blur the boundaries by letting us conduct domestic routines while in the office or working from a cafe in an urban center.
+Moreover, computing potentially allows individuals to blur the boundaries by letting us conduct domestic routines while in the office, or working from a cafe in an urban center.
 Researchers in the Work 2 Play Lab are interested in using a variety of empirical techniques to advance the state of the knowledge in how computing affects our lives from work to play.